Skip to contents

 )

-To see what the call object looks like, create a new launcher and run the call() method.
+To see what the call argument will look like from inside launch_worker(), create a new launcher and run the call() method.

 library(crew)